Dr. Martha Santos

-Martha S. Santos is a specialist in Latin American history, and her research interests include women’s and gender history, cultures of violence, state formation, slavery and emancipation, African diaspora, and race relations in post-colonial Brazil, particularly during the Imperial period.
-She is author of Cleansing Honor with Blood: Masculinity, Violence, and Power in the Backlands of Northeast Brazil, 1845-1889 (Stanford University Press, 2012).
-She has published several articles focusing on enslaved motherhood and childhood and on the questions of labor and the reproduction of slavery in the hinterlands of Ceará during the nineteenth century.
-Professor Santos has been invited to be a visiting scholar at the Institut des hautes études de l'Amérique latine IHEAL (Institute of Latin American Studies) at the Sorbonne University in Paris, a post she hopes to fulfill in the fall of 2021.
+Martha S. Santos is a specialist in Latin American history, and her research interests include gender, cultures of violence, state formation, African Diaspora, slavery and emancipation, and racial formations in post-colonial Brazil, particularly during the Imperial period.
+She is author of Cleansing Honor with Blood: Masculinity, Violence, and Power in the Backlands of Northeast Brazil, 1845-1889 (Stanford University Press, 2012) and several articles focusing on enslaved motherhood and childhood and on the questions of labor and the reproduction of slavery in the hinterlands of Ceará during the nineteenth century.
+Professor Santos has been invited professor at the Institut des hautes études de l'Amérique latine, IHEAL, at the Université Sorbonne-Nouvelle in Paris (Fall 2021).
 She held the Santander Fellowship from the David Rockefeller Center for Latin American Studies at Harvard University (2013-14) and her research has also been funded by the National Endowment for the Humanities and the Harry Frank Guggenheim Foundation.

 Ph.D. - University of Arizona